 Certainly Apple has never suffered materially from customers’ or publishers’ displeasure with form over function.
 And let’s face it, Apple’s business is selling hardware, not magazines.
-And what a good business it is, with 170 million iPads sold since their introduction in 2010, and 732.4 million iPhones since 2008.
+And what a good business it is, with more than 225 millions iPads sold since their introduction in 2010, and more than 700 million iPhones since 2008.
 “On average we sold over 34,000 iPhones every hour, 24 hours a day, everyday of the quarter,” Tim Cook said back in January.
 In fact, 65% of iPhones are still in use, and 71% of iPads still are.

-Having said all that, I’d like to offer some ideas on how to publish on the Apple Newsstand, to make a task that’s now less profitable at least a bit easier, especially for those digital publishers who don’t have the resources to publish in all the platforms at once.
+Having said all that, I’d like to offer some ideas on how to publish on the Apple Newsstand, to make this task at least a bit easier, especially for those digital publishers who don’t have the resources to publish in all the platforms at once.

 Tips for publishing on the Apple Newsstand